 Now that your shoes are stored in individual boxes, decide how you will transport the boxes efficiently.
 You can use large plastic storage containers or moving boxes to stack and store the shoe boxes.

 When filling up your boxes or containers, take note to place the heavier shoes on the bottom of the pile and then stack the lighter shoes on top.
 This will make the box easier to carry and move.
 It will also ensure that your heavier items do not crumple up and crush your more delicate and lighter shoes.
+Make sure to use high quality packing tape that will keep the bottom of the box closed during your upcoming move.

 Remember, mark the exterior of the boxes to make each pair easy to find and identify after the move.
 Part of knowing how to pack shoes for moving is preparing for unpacking later!